Could an invitation be more exciting than the actual trip? In my experience with La Union, I’d say ‘YES.’

 For Agritourists

 Want to shake the hands of those who feed you?
 Visit the family-owned, TESDA-accredited farm and farming school of Mr. Rolando M. Rocapor.
 Find gorgeous gigantic sunflowers, pick fresh vegetables, and purchase them at farm-gate value.
-Meanwhile, fruit-lovers can sate their cravings for ripe, juicy grapes at Ramos Integrated Farming.
+Meanwhile, fruit lovers can sate their cravings for ripe, juicy grapes at Ramos Integrated Farm.
 With a small entrance fee of P20, visitors can take unlimited photos of the vineyards but they ought not to pick more than three grapes for free tasting.
-Of course you can buy the farm’s grapes at a bargain price if you want to eat more or bring some home.
+Of course, you can buy the farm’s grapes at a bargain price if you want to eat more or bring some home.

 For Art Aficionados